What Is Mill Hollow?

 We recommend that you write your name on your belongings.
 Mill Hollow has a lost and found but we are not responsible for misplaced or stolen items.

 During your stay, you will be able to participate in lots of activities that are both fun and educational - some of the possibilities are listed below!
-Also, be sure to watch Truman Elementary School's fan video above, and our Endless Memories video above that!
+Also, be sure to watch Truman Elementary School's fan video above!

 - Nature hikes designed for both fun and learning about the geology, ecology, and biology of the surrounding Uinta National Forest